 Is Philips good value for money?

-Do you need the Hue Bridge, or can you use Philips Hue bulbs without it?
+Do I need the Hue Bridge, or can I just use Hue bulbs with Bluetooth?